-If you work and have love income, you may qualify for the California Earned Income Tax Credit (CalEITC).
+If you work and have low income, you may qualify for the California Earned Income Tax Credit (CalEITC).
 If you qualify for CalEITC and have a child under the age of six, you may also qualify for the Young Child Tax Credit (YCTC).
 These state credits can give you hundreds of dollars.

-The CalEITC is now available to taxpayers who do not have a Social Security number, but so have an Individual Taxpayer Identification Number (ITIN).
+The CalEITC is now available to taxpayers who do not have a Social Security number, but do have an Individual Taxpayer Identification Number (ITIN).
 If you have an ITIN and are eligible, you can claim the credit on your 2020 individual tax returns (which are filed in 2021).
 The Franchise Tax Board has more info on CalEITC and YCTC (en Español).

 You may also be eligible for free tax preparation at a Volunteer Income Tax Assistance site.

 Many utility companies are not shutting off services due to non-payment.

 The Water Board restricts shut off to water services during the COVID-19 crisis.
 Fill out this form to report any water shut off or reconnection issue.
 Language assistance is available (en Español) for Spanish speakers to report water shut-offs by calling 916-445-5617.

 On April 15, Governor Newsom announced one-time disaster relief assistance for undocumented Californians impacted by COVID-19 who are ineligible for most other forms of pandemic assistance, including direct assistance under the CARES Act and unemployment insurance.

 This program ended June 30, 2020.
 No more applications are being accepted.